What time is Spanish Grand Prix today and how can I watch?

 Here’s everything you need to know ahead of the race.

-When is the Miami Grand Prix?
+When is the Spanish Grand Prix?

 The Spanish Grand Prix at Circuit de Barcelona-Catalunya is due to begin at 2pm BST on Sunday 22 May.